A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Numerical Results

-Fig. \ref{fig:6} presents the average MSE of the estimated target response matrix $\mathbf{\hat{H}}_t$ averaged for all targets versus $P_\mathrm{R}/N_o$ for K-ROP, K-COP, and K-IOP optimisation techniques.
-At low $P_\mathrm{R}/N_o$ values ($0$-$10$ dB), K-IOP immediately achieves lower MSE than both K-ROP and K-COP.
-As \(P_\mathrm{R}/N_o\) increases beyond 10 dB, the techniques begin to show more distinct performance.
-K-ROP demonstrates faster MSE decay, particularly in the $15$-$20$ dB range, while K-COP exhibits a steadier improvement but converges slightly more slowly.
-The K-IOP continues to outperform both separate waveform approaches at all values of $P_\mathrm{R}/N_o$, reaching near-zero MSE at lower \(P_\mathrm{R}/N_o\) values.
-Eventually, all three techniques attain negligible MSE at sufficiently high $P_\mathrm{R}/N_o$ levels.
-Notably, this MSE performance strongly correlates with the detection capabilities in Figs.~\ref{fig:3}.a, \ref{fig:2}.a, and \ref{fig:comb1}, where more reliable detections yield more accurate target-response estimates under \(\mathcal{H}_1\).
-Conversely, missed detections or false alarms degrade the estimation by introducing noise-based or zero-valued entries.
+Fig. \ref{fig:6} presents the average MSE of the estimated target response matrix $\mathbf{\hat{H}}_t$ averaged for all targets versus $P_\mathrm{R}/N_o$ for all optimisation techniques.
+At low $P_\mathrm{R}/N_o$ values ($0$-$10$ dB), K-IOP immediately achieves lower MSE than all of the other techniques.
+As $P_\mathrm{R}/N_o$ increases beyond $10$ dB, the techniques begin to show more distinct performance.
+K-ROP and D-ROP demonstrate faster MSE decay, particularly in the $15$-$20$ dB range, while K-COP and B-COP exhibit a steadier improvement but converge slightly slower.
+The K-IOP continues to outperform all separate waveform approaches at all values of $P_\mathrm{R}/N_o$, reaching near-zero MSE at lower \(P_\mathrm{R}/N_o\) values.
+Eventually, all techniques attain negligible MSE at sufficiently high $P_\mathrm{R}/N_o$ levels.
+This MSE performance strongly correlates with the detection capabilities in Figs.~\ref{fig:3}.a, \ref{fig:2}.a, and \ref{fig:comb1}, where more reliable detections yield more accurate target-response estimates under $\mathcal{H}_1$.
+Conversely, missed detections or false alarms degrade the estimation by introducing noise-based estimates.

-Fig. \ref{fig:5} presents the average CPU time versus antenna array size $N$, comparing all optimisation techniques.
-The K-ROP consistently demonstrates the lowest computational cost, with CPU times increasing from \(0.001\)\,s at \(N=10\) to \(7.98\)s at \(N=100\).
-Meanwhile, K-COP exhibits moderate requirements, ranging from \(0.04\)\,s to \(14.07\)s across the same \(N\).
-By contrast, the K-IOP incurs the highest computational load, growing from \(2.44\)\,s at \(N=10\) to \(37.69\)s at \(N=100\).
-For instance, at \(N=50\), K-ROP requires only \(2.80\)s, whereas K-COP needs \(3.90\)s, and the K-IOP demands \(19.96\)s.
-These results indicate that while the radar-only and communication-only algorithms remain relatively efficient as \(N\) increases, the K-IOP entails modestly higher computational complexity, while offering much higher performance.